Copyright 1994 - 2023 Bill's Bible Basics

 July 9, 1998

 Last Updated :

-Recently, a person wrote to me and asked me what is meant in the Bible by the phrase "a pure language".
-To give me a point of reference, this person provided me with a group of verses.
-Among these was the following one that is found in the Book of the Prophet Zephaniah:
+Some time ago, a person wrote to me and asked me what is meant in the Bible by the phrase "a pure language".
+To give me a point of reference, this individual provided me with a group of verses.
+Among these was the following verse that is found in the Book of the Prophet Zephaniah:

 "For then will I turn to the people a pure language, that they may all call upon the name of the LORD, to serve him with one consent."

 In the previous verse, the word "pure" is derived from the Hebrew word "barar".
 Pronounced baw-rar', the Brown, Driver, Briggs, Gesenius Hebrew Aramaic English Lexicon defines this word as follows:

 ----- Begin Quote -----

 1) to purify, select, polish, choose, purge, cleanse or make